97131004/OpenCV-Count-Circles-Hough/README.md

 # Count Circles Hough

-Tool to count the number of circles in a 2D image (view from above) using Circle Hough Transform (CHT) + visualization.
-For this, an edge detection algorithm is first applied on the source image.
+This project implements the Hough Circle Transform (HCT) algorithm using OpenMPI to perform distributed image processing.
+By splitting the computational workload across multiple processes and threads, it significantly reduces the time required to detect circles in high-resolution images.
+This tool counts and visualizes the number of circles in a 2D image (view from above) using HCT.
+An edge detection algorithm is first applied on the source image.
 Binning and spacing algorithms are then used to eliminate overlapping circles.

 ![screenshot](https://github.com/97131004/Count-Circles-Hough/blob/main/screenshot.jpg?raw=true)